OmMistry25/smartcheckin-sdk-web-demo/README.md

-# 📍 SmartLinq SDK
+# 📍 SmartCheckIn SDK

-The SmartLinq SDK allows you to passively check whether a user is within a certain location radius — perfect for event check-ins, location-based nudges, or gated access.
+The SmartCheckIn SDK allows you to passively check whether a user is within a certain location radius, perfect for event check-ins, location-based nudges, or gated access.

 ## 🚀 Quick Start